kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 {{% thirdparty-content single="true" %}}

 {{< note >}}
-Defragmentation is an expensive operation, so it should be executed as infrequent as possible.
-On the other hand, it's also necessary to make sure any etcd member will not run out of the storage quota.
+Defragmentation is an expensive operation, so it should be executed as infrequently as possible.
+On the other hand, it's also necessary to make sure any etcd member will not exceed the storage quota.
 The Kubernetes project recommends that when you perform defragmentation, you use a tool such as [etcd-defrag](https://github.com/ahrtr/etcd-defrag).

 You can also run the defragmentation tool as a Kubernetes CronJob, to make sure that